Garland E. Allen

-Garland Edward Allen III (February 13, 1936 – February 10, 2023) was an American historian and biographer at Washington University in St. Louis.
-His research interests lie primarily in the history of genetics, eugenics and evolution.
+Garland Edward Allen III (February 13, 1936 – February 10, 2023) was an American historian of science and biographer at Washington University in St. Louis.
+His research interests lied primarily in the history of genetics, eugenics, and evolution.
+He was a longtime senior editor of the Journal of the History of Biology (1998–2006) and he won the 2017 Sarton Medal for lifetime achievement in the history of science.

-Life
+Early life and education

 Garland Edward Allen III was born on February 13, 1936, in Louisville, Kentucky.
-He graduated from the University of Louisville in 1957.
-He completed his PhD in the history of science at Harvard Faculty of Arts and Sciences in 1966 under the direction of Ernst Mayr and Everett Mendelsohn after spending four years as a high school biology teacher at Northfield Mount Hermon School.
-In 1967 he joined the faculty of Arts and Sciences at Washington University in St. Louis.
-In November 1969 he went to Cuba as part of the Venceremos Brigade and spent about 5 months harvesting sugar cane.
-He held several visiting professorships at Harvard and retired from Washington University in 2017 as professor emeritus.
+He graduated from the University of Louisville in 1957 after studying English and biology.
+He completed his PhD in the history of science at Harvard Faculty of Arts and Sciences in 1966 under the direction of Ernst Mayr and Everett Mendelsohn after first earning a Master of Arts in Teaching focused on English at Harvard in 1958 and spending four years as a high school biology teacher at Northfield Mount Hermon School.